Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/audio.md

 AudioManagers manage the background music and sound effects within a scene.

 `AudioManager.cs` defines what is common across all AudioManagers, regardless of game.
-This includes things like maintaining a data structure of AudioSources to play.
+This includes things like maintaining a data structure of [AudioSources](https://docs.unity3d.com/Manual/class-AudioSource.html) to play.

-`PersistentAudioManager.cs` defines AudioManager behaviour unique to the Persistent scene, like playing sound effects when the mouse enters Button VisualElements.
+`PersistentAudioManager.cs` defines AudioManager behaviour unique to the Persistent scene, like playing sound effects when the mouse enters a [Button](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/UIElements.Button.html).
 This component can be found attached to the AudioManager GameObject in the Persistent scene.

 `BootAudioManager.cs` defines AudioManager behaviour unique to the Boot scene, like playing sound effects when the Company Logo video player starts.
 This component can be found attached to the AudioManager GameObject in the Boot scene.